riderismal11/ETF-vs-Bank-Investment-Analysis/README.md

 The project combines:

-- Excel-based financial modeling and visual analysis
+- Excel-based financial modeling and data visualization
 - SQL relational database design and advanced querying (Supabase)

-In Excel, financial data was structured, modeled, and visualized using charts and dynamic visual tools to allow quick performance comparison and trend identification.
+In Excel, financial data was structured, modeled, and visualized using charts and comparison tools to enable rapid performance analysis and trend identification.

-In SQL, structured queries were implemented to automate calculations such as capital growth, ranking, and annual performance comparison.
+In SQL, structured queries were implemented to automate capital growth calculations, identify annual winners, and rank best/worst performing years using window functions and conditional logic.

 ---

+## Use of Artificial Intelligence Tools

+This project was developed with the support of multiple AI tools used as productivity and research assistants.

+AI was leveraged to:

+- Accelerate query structuring
+- Validate financial modeling logic
+- Refine database design
+- Improve documentation clarity

+All financial modeling, database architecture, analytical logic, and validation were designed, structured, and verified independently.
+AI tools were used as support resources to enhance efficiency and workflow speed — not as substitutes for analytical decision-making.

+---

 ## Repository Structure

 ### 📂 Excel Analysis
-Financial modeling, investment simulations, and visual data analysis using Excel charts and performance comparison dashboards.
+Financial modeling, investment simulations, and visual performance comparison using charts and structured analysis.

 ### 📂 SQL Analysis
-Relational database modeling and advanced SQL queries to calculate cumulative gains, identify annual winners, and rank best/worst performing years.
+Relational database modeling and advanced SQL queries to automate financial metrics and investment comparisons.

 ---